 - On the question of making investigations more effective, it suggests the setting up of a State Security Commission, as recommended by the NPC, to insulate the police from political pressure.

-- It has expanded the definition of rape to include all forms of forcible penetration, are eclipsed by the indifference to most of the concerns of the women’s movements.
+- It has expanded the definition of rape to include all forms of forcible penetration, is eclipsed by the indifference to most of the concerns of the women’s movements.
 The committee does not favor the death penalty for rapists.
-In fact, the report states that wherever the death penalty is a possible punishment it should be replaced with life imprisonment without commutation or remission.
+The report states that wherever the death penalty is a possible punishment it should be replaced with life imprisonment without commutation or remission.